yetulaxman/ContainersHPC2023/_hands-on/local_image.md

 ### Converting a local docker image to Apptainer

-1. Let's use the same trimmomatic software example we have used in the previous tutorial. <a href="http://labs.play-with-docker.com/" target="_blank"> In PWD terminal</a>, run the following command to pull an image:
+1. Let's use trimmomatic software as an example.
+Trimmomatic software is a flexible read trimming tool for Illumina NGS data. <a href="http://labs.play-with-docker.com/" target="_blank"> In PWD terminal</a>, run the following command to pull an image:

    ```bash
     docker pull quay.io/biocontainers/trimmomatic:0.32--hdfd78af_4